-AWES Interview: Concluding the Interview
+APS Interview: Concluding the Interview

-Follow up- Write a thank you note after the interview.
+Follow up: Write a thank you note after the interview.
 Do this for the administrator and everyone else who interviewed you as soon as possible after your meeting.
 Whether you’re hired or not, sending a note leaves a good impression.
 They’ll be more likely to think of you if a different position opens up that’s a good fit.

 Apart from AWES interview preparation tips, we have created a list of some important questions that can be asked.
 There is one thing you must remember that applies to everyone who interviews— don’t lie!
-Also, keep in mind, that you should tailor your answers to address the specific needs of a school or school district in which you are interested.
+Also, keep in mind that you should tailor your answers to address the specific needs of a school or school district in which you are interested.

-Q.1 Tell me a little bit about yourself.
+Q.1 Tell me a bit of yourself.

-Q.2 Let’s pretend it’s almost the first day of school and you are a first grade teacher.
+Q.2 Let’s pretend it’s almost the first day of school and you are a first-grade teacher.
 How would you prepare your classroom?

-Come up with some creative decorating ideas, making sure they are student-centered.
-You could also mention a huge welcome sign, the daily schedule, age-appropriate posters, name tags for students, labeled desks (how will they be arranged).
+Come up with some creative decorating ideas, making sure they are student-centred.
+You could also mention a huge welcome sign, the daily schedule, age-appropriate posters, name tags for students, labelled desks (how will they be arranged).
 Or, mention that you might invite parents and students to visit the classroom the day before school starts, with the administrator’s permission.
 If you have a portfolio with have pictures of other first days of school, this is a great chance to share them with the panel.

-Q.3 As a grade one teacher, how would you motivate parents to become involved in the classroom and in their child’s education?
+Q.3 As a grade one teacher, how would you motivate parents to become involved in the classroom and their child’s education?

 Q.4 Are you a flexible teacher?
 If so, explain how.

-Yes I am a flexible teacher.
+Yes, I am a flexible teacher.
 I can deal very effectively with people and students from all backgrounds and socio-economic groups.
 In teaching, I am completely aware that students have different learning rates and styles.
-Some are fast learners and some are slow learners.
+Some are fast learners, and some are slow learners.
 I will adjust according to the needs of the children.

 Q.5 What ways do you assess and evaluate students?

 I make use of different methods.
 I use formal and informal assessment procedures to promote social, academic, and physical development.
 The usual assessment that I use is written quizzes and examinations.
-Throughout the semester, I also grade and assess students on their class participation such as recitations, reports, group activities, and seat work.
+Throughout the semester, I also grade and assess students on their class participation, such as recitations, reports, group activities, and seat work.

 Q.5 What will you do to modify your teaching to meet the needs of a gifted student?